Skip to main content

 dementia care

-The Photograph Album analogy
+The photograph album analogy

 Seeing the person’s memories as an internal ‘photograph album’ can help caregivers to understand more about the person’s reality and how they access and process information.
 For instance, telling someone who’s continually asking for their husband that he’s died will be traumatic and cause them to relive their loss over and again.
 Some people may feel it’s being untruthful, however a small ‘white lie’ is much kinder than reminding them of their loss and they’ll quickly forget that they’d asked.
 The person’s anxiety will be reduced because the brain retains feelings and emotions even when affected by dementia, as these are managed by a different area than memory retrieval.
 The emotional attachment they had to their husband will still be present, even when most of the memories of their life together will have been lost.
 By following the three golden rules, people can diffuse difficult situations before they escalate and help the person with dementia to live as well as possible.